apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, when Avro files are written with user provided non-nullable schema, even the catalyst schema is nullable, Spark is still able to write the files.
 However, Spark will throw runtime NPE if any of the records contains null.

   - Since Spark 3.0, we use a new protocol for fetching shuffle blocks, for external shuffle service users, we need to upgrade the server correspondingly.
-Otherwise, we'll get the error message `UnsupportedOperationException: Unexpected message: FetchShuffleBlocks`.
+Otherwise, we'll get the error message `IllegalArgumentException: Unexpected message type: <number>`.
 If it is hard to upgrade the shuffle service right now, you can still use the old protocol by setting `spark.shuffle.useOldFetchProtocol` to `true`.

   - Since Spark 3.0, a higher-order function `exists` follows the three-valued boolean logic, i.e., if the `predicate` returns any `null`s and no `true` is obtained, then `exists` will return `null` instead of `false`.
 For example, `exists(array(1, null, 3), x -> x % 2 == 0)` will be `null`.
 The previous behaviour can be restored by setting `spark.sql.legacy.arrayExistsFollowsThreeValuedLogic` to `false`.